aem-design/sling-clientlibs/README.md

 ## Contributing
 Please read our [Contributing Guide](./CONTRIBUTING.md) before submitting a Pull Request to the project.

-## Community support
-Please check the community support section in [WebSight Starter](https://github.com/websight-io/starter).

-## Authoring Guides
-Description of all Howlite components can be found on [websight.io](https://www.websight.io/guides/authoring/howlite/)

 ## License
-Howlite components is `open-source` project with `Apache License 2.0` license.
+Clientlibs is `open-source` project with `Apache License 2.0` license.